I have largely to thank my father for my many pastimes who, for when I was about

 get the parts I went to the local radio repairer, Frith’s of Hemel Hempstead, and

-acquired a number of radio sets that were to be thrown away and salvaged parts from
+acquired a number of old radio sets that were to be thrown away and salvaged parts

-these for the task.
-It was from this that my interest in things electrical, and my
+from these for the task.
+It was from this that my interest in things electrical,

 My interest in model ships resulted in me attending the Model Engineer exhibition